 The cleaner picks up small and medium-size debris and directs it through the suction line and the pool’s filter.

 This can quickly overload your pool filter and pump especially when the pool is dirty.
 It’s important to keep checking whether the skimmer basket needs emptying.

-Some suction side pool cleaners have wheels for easier mobility while others consist of a flat disk that ambles along on the pool floor.
+Some suction side pool cleaners use wheel drives for easier mobility while others consist of a flat disk that ambles along on the pool floor.

-Some cleaners have bristles to scrub algae and dirt that has stuck to the pool floor.
+Some cleaners use bristles to scrub algae and dirt that stick to the pool floor.